DanAdewole/NotInk/README.md

 # NotInk
-NotInk is a beautiful and easy to use online tool that helps document your day and write notes
+NotInk is a beautiful and easy to use online tool that helps you document your day and helps you to write notes